barahona-research-group/PyGenStability/README.md

 results = pgs.run(graph, method="leiden")
 ```

-There are also additional postprocessing and analysis functions, including:
+There are also additional post-processing and analysis functions, including:
 - Plotting via matplotlib and plotly (interactive).
 - Automated optimal scale selection.

 Optimal scale selection [6] is performed by default with the run function but can be repeated with different parameters if needed, see `pygenstability/optimal_scales.py`.
 To reduce noise, e.g., one can increase the parameter values for `block_size` and `window_size`.
-The optimial network partitions can then be plotted given a NetworkX nx_graph.
+The optimal network partitions can then be plotted given a NetworkX nx_graph.

 ```
 results = pgs.identify_optimal_scales(results, block_size=10, window_size=5)